- Why Use a Schema?

 In the following sections, we learn how to define a schema using TypeQL code in a

 schema.tql file.
 However, defining a schema can also be done programmatically (at runtime) using one of the TypeDB Clients - Java, Python and Node.js.

 Load the schema

 Once we have defined the schema, the next immediate step is to load it into TypeDB.
-We can do this using the TypeDB Console that comes in the TypeDB distribution.
-The command looks something like
+We can do this using the TypeDB Console that comes in the TypeDB distribution:

 To learn about migrating a pre-existing dataset in CSV, JSON or XML formats to a TypeDB knowledge graph, check out the migration tutorials in the language of your choice.